nushell/nushell/docs/commands/post.md

 # post
-Post content to a url and retrieve data as a table if possible.
+Post content to a URL and retrieve data as a table if possible.

 ## Usage
 ```shell